Atlas975/Notes/1-PrinciplesOfEconomics/Exchange_rates.md

 >![[Pasted image 20220603153911.png]]

 # Fixed exchange rates
-- Most large industrial countries use a fixed exchanged rate, these greatly reduce the effect of monetary policy on exchange rate
+- Most large industrial countries use a fixed exchanged rate, these greatly reduce the effect of monetary policy on exchange rate, fixed rates promote international trade
 - For a fixed exchange rate to be established, a government,  states the value of its currency relative to another major currency.
 The government then attempts to maintain it at this fixed level
 - In a fixed exchange rate system the following terms arise
 - Devaluation: reduction in official value of a currency (in fixed system)